wcjohnchen/capstoneProject3/README.md

 ## Aim

-The goal of this study is to predict particularly the length of time of future flight departure delays using standard recurrent neural network (RNN), long short-term memory (LSTM), and/or 1D-CNN-LSTM models.
+The goal of this study is to predict particularly the length of time of future flight departure delays using long short-term memory (LSTM) neural netork models.
 The data was published by the Bureau of Transportation Statistics of the US Department of Transporation, and is available at: https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018.

 ## Exploratory Data Analysis

 The dataset contains flight information from 2009 to 2018.

 Figure 1.
 Flight departure from 2009 to 2018.
 (A) Delayed and on-time departure.
-(B) Delayed Departure and arrival.
+(B) Delayed departure and arrival.

 A)